Certseeds/CS305_2019F_Remake/lab05/lab05_report.md

   + Part A:
     + There exist three answers,
-    + The type of first is CNAME, it’s ttl is 0.
+    + The type of first is CNAME, it's ttl is 0.
-    + The other double’s type is A, there ttl is 4.
+    + The other double's type is A, there ttl is 4.
   + Part B:
     + There exist five authority RRS, all of their type are NS.
   + Part C:
     + There exist one special additional RRs with OPT type.
-    + It’s “Do bit” is 1: it can accept DNSSEC security RRs.
+    + It's “Do bit” is 1: it can accept DNSSEC security RRs.

 ### Question 2